 The more the cone deforms the rubber material, the lower the hardness measurement.
 The less the cone deforms the rubber material, the higher the hardness measurement.

-Parker compounds utilize a distinct numbering system, which consists of one or two letters to designate material, a three or four digit identification number, and a two digit number for the Shore A hardness.
+Parker compounds utilize a distinct numbering system, which consists of one or two letters to designate material, a three or four-digit identification number, and a two-digit number for the Shore A hardness.
 Two examples of this are N0674-70 and NM304-75.
 Of particular interest are the last two digits, which indicate the nominal hardness of the material.
 Compound N0674-70 has a Shore A hardness of 70, while NM304-75 has a Shore A hardness of 75.
 The tolerance on the Shore A hardness is +/-5 for all Parker compounds.

 For further information, check out the Material Selection Guide which provides a compound family overview including a description of compound advantages, typical temperature maximum/minimum, compatible fluids, and material durometers.
-A list of incompatible fluids are also detailed, allowing the user to receive a concise summary of the most common, and even the more obscure elastomer types.
+A list of incompatible fluids is also detailed, allowing the user to receive a concise summary of the most common, and even the more obscure elastomer types.
 And cIf you have any questions, please feel free to contact Parker applications engineering at 859-335-5125.

 This article was contributed by

-David Mahlbacher, Parker O-Ring Division, Applications Engineer
+David Mahlbacher, Parker O-Ring Division, applications engineer